luiscortesj1/luiscortesj1/README.md

 - 🇨🇴  &nbsp; I am from Colombia

-- 🤔 &nbsp; Exploring new technologies and developing web solutions and new frameworks in Nodejs.
+- 🤔 &nbsp; Exploring new technologies and developing web solutions and new frameworks in Js.

 - 🎓 &nbsp; I am a web developer and systems engineering student.